Los Angeles Dodgers at Tampa Bay Rays game preview

 BOTTOM LINE

+Tampa Bay and Los Angeles will face off at Tropicana Field Wednesday.

-The Rays are 12-10 in home games.
-The Tampa Bay offense has compiled a .251 batting average as a team this season, good for thirteenth in the American League.
-Austin Meadows leads the team with an average of .323.
+The Rays are 12-11 on their home turf.
+The Tampa Bay offense has compiled a .252 batting average as a team this season, good for twelfth in the American League.
+Austin Meadows leads the team with an average of .327.

-The Dodgers are 12-11 on the road.
-Los Angeles has hit 76 home runs this season, fifth in the National League.
-Cody Bellinger leads them with 17, averaging one every 9.6 at-bats.
+The Dodgers are 13-11 on the road.
+Los Angeles’ team on-base percentage of .338 is third in the National League.
+Cody Bellinger leads the club with an OBP of .474.
+The Dodgers won the last meeting 7-3.
+Clayton Kershaw earned his fourth victory and Corey Seager went 2-for-5 with an RBI for Los Angeles.
+Hunter Wood registered his first loss for Tampa Bay.

 TOP PERFORMERS

-Yandy Diaz leads the Rays with 19 extra base hits and is batting .265.
-Brandon Lowe is 8-for-35 with a double, three home runs and seven RBIs over the last 10 games for Tampa Bay.
+Brandon Lowe leads the Rays with 10 home runs and is batting .283.
+Yandy Diaz has 11 hits and is batting .000 over the last 10 games for Tampa Bay.

-Bellinger leads the Dodgers with 17 home runs and has 44 RBIs.
-Alex Verdugo is 10-for-35 with five doubles and five RBIs over the last 10 games for Los Angeles.
+Bellinger leads the Dodgers with 28 extra base hits and is batting .404.
+Seager is 8-for-34 with a double, two home runs and eight RBIs over the last 10 games for Los Angeles.

 LAST 10 GAMES